HikmetIskif/CMSFinder/README.md

 CMSfinder - Detect Content Management Systems (CMS) and more!

 CMSfinder is a Python tool that helps you detect Content Management Systems (CMS) and other known systems like Nginx and Jenkins.
-It takes a list of domains from a file as input and checks for the presence of known directories (e.g., /wp-content, /umbraco, /phpmyadmin) that indicate the use of specific CMS platforms.
+It takes a list of domains from a file as input and checks for the presence of known directories (/wp-content, /umbraco, /phpmyadmin etc.) that indicate the use of specific CMS platforms.
 If a CMS is detected, the tool will display the name of the CMS used for each domain in the input file.

 **Installation**
 1. git clone https://github.com/HikmetIskif/CMSFinder